Everything PR News

 For a century, the playbook for shaping a head of state's global reputation was stable.
 Hire the right Western PR firm.
 Place op-eds in the right Western outlets.
 Sponsor the right conferences.
 Brief the right reporters.
 Build a controlled, distributable image that crossed borders.

-Vladimir Putin’s operation was the most sophisticated version of that playbook in the 21st century.
-Hand-staged photographs on horseback.
+Vladimir Putin's operation was the most sophisticated 21st-century version of that playbook.
+Staged photographs on horseback.
 Judo demonstrations.
 Choreographed press events.
-A long Western PR contract with Ketchum running from approximately 2006 until 2015 [1].
-RT, formerly Russia Today, as a state-funded English-language broadcast network launched in 2005 [2].
-FARA-filed lobbying in Washington [3].
-A documented information-operations apparatus across Europe and the United States [4].
+A long contract with Ketchum running from roughly 2006 to 2015.
+RT, launched in 2005 as a state-funded English-language broadcaster.
+FARA-filed lobbying in Washington.
+A documented information-operations apparatus across Europe and the United States.

 Today, that operation runs into a different system.

-A head of state, a journalist, a foreign-policy researcher, or a college freshman types “Vladimir Putin” into ChatGPT.
-The answer is a coherent, sourced, four-to-eight sentence summary that names the 2014 annexation of Crimea [5], the 2022 invasion of Ukraine [6], the death of Alexei Navalny [7], and the 2023 International Criminal Court arrest warrant for the deportation of Ukrainian children [8].
+A head of state, a journalist, a foreign-policy researcher, or a college freshman types "Vladimir Putin" into ChatGPT.
+The answer is a coherent, sourced summary that names the 2014 annexation of Crimea, the 2022 invasion of Ukraine, the death of Alexei Navalny, and the 2023 International Criminal Court arrest warrant for the deportation of Ukrainian children.
 It cites Reuters, AP, the BBC, the ICC, the United Nations.
+Wording varies across systems.
+The themes don't.

 Brand Putin did not lose to journalism.
 It lost to retrieval.